All Episodes

 Rush, thank you very much for the call.

-I'm really glad I got through today.
+You've been actually a really good source of motivation, so I'm really glad I got through today.

 Thank you, sir.

-Yeah, they're being characterized in the media that we're seeing as right wingers.
+Yeah, they're being characterized in the media that we're seeing as right-wingers.

-Uh no, they were actual members of the Occupy movement.
+No, they were actual members of the Occupy movement.

 Of course, they're leftist anarchists.

-Yeah, they it it and it that has been verified.
+Yeah, and that has been verified.

-Our local news reported on it, and someone actually from the Occupy Cleveland movement head of it confirmed uh that they were a member of it, but that they said, of course, that their actions were in no way representative of their beliefs or the way that they do things.
+Our local news reported on it, and someone actually from the Occupy Cleveland movement head of it confirmed that they were a member of it, but that they said, of course, that their actions were in no way representative of their beliefs or the way that they do things.

-How many uh how many were there?
+How many were there?

-Uh it was five total.
+It was five total.

-Um they bought these fake explosives for one of the undercover FBI agents.
+They bought these fake explosives for one of the undercover FBI agents.

 So I don't know what these other two.